willkg/blog/posts/mozilla/socorro_2021.rst

   <https://github.com/mozilla/fx-crash-sig>`_ to unblock the graphics and
   Fission teams trying to use the crash ping data.
 I started on a rewrite to improve the API making it easier to use especially for symbolicating and generating signatures for large batches.
-I might be able to get to that in
+I might be able to get to that soon.
-  1. I pushed out 3 releases this year.
+  I pushed out 3 releases this year.

   I fixed a variety of issues in `socorro-siggen
   <https://github.com/willkg/socorro-siggen>`_.
 It still requires manual syncing